plone/training/mastering-plone/volto_overrides.rst

     Component shadowing is very much like the good old Plone technique called "JBOT" ("just a bunch of templates").

-    You can customize virtually any module in Volto, including actions and reducers, not only components.
+    You can customize any module in Volto, including actions and reducers, not only components.

 The Logo
 --------

-You can use the same approach to change the Logo.
-Down the Plone Logo from https://www.starzel.de/plone-tutorial/Logo.svg/@@download and copy it using this path and name: ``src/customizations/components/theme/Logo/Logo.svg``.
+You can use this approach to change the Logo.
+Create your own logo or download the logo from https://www.starzel.de/plone-tutorial/Logo.svg/@@download and add it to your Volto package (:file:`frontend`) using this path and name: ``src/customizations/components/theme/Logo/Logo.svg``.

-After a restart your page should look like this:
+After a restart of Volto (:kbd:`ctrl + c` and :kbd:`yarn start`) your page should look like this:

 .. figure:: _static/volto_customized_logo.png
     :alt: The customized Logo.